james-mcshinsky/LanguageLearning/README.md

 ## Project Description

 LanguageLearning provides resources and example code for building tools that make learning new languages more engaging.
-The repository is organized to eventually contain flashcard generators, pronunciation helpers, and interactive practice scripts.
+The repository now includes modular components for vocabulary extraction, spaced-repetition scheduling, AI-driven lesson generation, and basic media integration.

 ## Setup Requirements